vstokes/dotfiles.mac/README.md

 3. git

-i.  gitconfig: This has been setup and configured in Dotbot.
+  gitconfig: This has been setup and configured in Dotbot.

 4. brew